UncleDoubleU/Congolese-Authors-Index/20250513-cai/README.md

 ## 🚧 Status

-This is an ongoing, suggestions, and collaboration are welcome.
+This is an ongoing project, suggestions, and collaboration are welcome.